MarcosCunhaDev/counterApp/README.md

 3)Digitar e executar 'npx pod-install' para instalar as dependências referentes ao ios;

 4)Digitar e executar 'yarn android' ou 'yarn ios' para rodar o app no simulador(ios/android) ou device conectado(android).

+English

+To run the app, simply follow these steps:

+Clone the repository to your machine;

+Run 'yarn' in the terminal of the project to install the dependencies;

+Run 'npx pod-install' to install the dependencies for iOS;

+Run 'yarn android' or 'yarn ios' to launch the app in the simulator (iOS/Android) or on a connected device (Android).